-This project will modernize the Microsoft productivity suite of products that the council uses amongst its staff.
+Scope and ExpectedThis project will modernize the Microsoft productivity suite of products that the council usesImpactamongst its staff.
 Current productivity offerings are managed and maintained independently of one another, and consolidating these into a single platform realises the benefit of scale.
 Opportunities exist for licensing models to become simpler and offer a broader set of benefits.